Morrisons: Expansion and partnerships

 When the Co-operative Group completed its takeover of the Somerfield supermarket chain in March 2009, it was required to sell a number of stores by the Competition Commission.
 Morrisons purchased 35 stores from the combined group, mostly trading under the Somerfield name.
 These new stores were the first of more than 100 identified by Morrisons for expansion into smaller supermarkets, with the aim of having a store within 15 minutes of every UK home.

 Marc Bolland departed to become the CEO of Marks & Spencer in December 2009, and Dalton Philips was appointed as his replacement in January 2010.

 In 2010, Morrisons signed a deal with budget retailer Peacocks, the first concession store opened as part of a refurbishment at the retailer's store in Idle, Bradford.
 The Peacocks section was rolled out into other stores before launching its own children's-wear brand 'Nutmeg' into 85 stores on 21 March 2013.

 The first Morrisons M local store opened in Ilkley, Yorkshire, in 2011.
 All M Local stores were later rebranded as the short-lived "My Local" chain in 2015.

-In December 2012, a television advertising campaign which showed a dog being given pieces of Christmas pudding was criticised by the British Veterinary Association and the Kennel Club, as raisins in Christmas pudding can be harmful to dogs.
-Morrisons said that a veterinarian had said that there would be minimal, if any, risk.
+In December 2012, a television advertising campaign which showed a dog being given pieces of Christmas pudding was criticised by the British Veterinary Association and the Kennel Club, as raisins are harmful to dogs.
+Morrisons said that veterinarian advice they received said that there would be minimal risk.

 In May 2013, Morrisons formed a partnership with Ocado to use its technology systems and distribution infrastructure to help launch its own online service.